Ithaca Dog Park

-The park is located on the Festival Lands, adjacent to the Allan H. Treman State Marine Park at the head of Cayuga Lake.

-Parts of the park are on state parkland and others are on city land.
-The beach, which is on state land, is used by dogs for swimming.
-The parkland was created when dredging spoils were dumped there in the 1960s.
-It is now used by birdwatchers, joggers, skiers, picnickers, and strollers.
-It also has a relatively undeveloped shoreline.
-The park is fenced around two separate areas and includes a city water supply, child-sized swimming pools for dogs, shade trees, benches and picnic tables.
-The park was initially developed by the Tomkins County Dog Owners Group, the city of Ithaca, and the New York State Parks Commission.
+The park is located on the Festival Lands, adjacent to the Allan H. Treman State Marine Park at the head of Cayuga Lake, with parts of the park on state park land and other parts on city land.
+The beach, which is on state land, has a relatively underdeveloped shoreline and is used by dogs for swimming.
+The park land was created when dredging spoils were dumped there in the 1960s.
+The park is fenced around two separate areas and includes a city water supply, child-sized swimming pools for dogs, shaded tree areas, benches and picnic tables and is frequently visited by birdwatchers, joggers, skiers, picnickers, and strollers.

 Tompkins County Dog Owners Group

 The Tompkins County Dog Owners Group (TCDOG) advocates for and supports the park on behalf of dog owners.

 The City of Ithaca and the New York State Parks Commission, along with the Town of Ithaca, the Tompkins County Board, and park user groups are in the process of planning a fenced-in, off-leash area for a dog park at the marina.
 As of February 2008, there is a temporary fenced-in area where Ithacans and others can bring their dogs to exercise.
 Dogs outside the fenced area are required to be leashed.
 The officially approved off-leash area was relocated and expanded in May 2008 to straddle both city- and state-owned land.